 Yellow Treat® is the original mustard algae killer.
 Introduced in 1981, Yellow Treat® has become the most trusted answer to yellow algae.

-Yellow Treat®'s powerful formula kills mustard algae fast.
+- Kills Mustard Algae Fast: Yellow Treat®’s powerful formula kills mustard algae fast.
 In as little as 24 hours it will turn a yellow pool back to clean.

-Yellow Treat® requires less shocking to get the job done.
+- Less Shocking: Yellow Treat® requires less shocking to get the job done.
 This saves you time, money and hassle.

-Yellow Treat® is tough on algae - not on surfaces.
-Meaning it's safe for any type of pool.
+- Safe for any pool: Yellow Treat® is tough on algae – not on surfaces.
+Meaning it’s safe for any type of pool.
 It also contains zero ingredients that stain.
 Keeping your pool looking beautiful after the algae is gone.

 100% Performance Guaranteed